OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## web add-in

 In the Office Add-ins documentation, **web add-in** is a legacy term for Office Add-ins.
-This term may be used when the documentation needs to distinguish Office Add-ins from other types of add-ins like VBA or COM.
+This term may be used when the Microsoft 365 documentation needs to distinguish modern Office Add-ins from other types of add-ins like VBA, COM, or VSTO.

 See also: [add-in](#add-in).